LGN520/farreach-public/ycsb-implementation.md

 					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
 			- TODO: Write down how to calculate average recovery time into benchmark.md
 			- TODO: To speed up evaluation, for each cache size, we only need to run server rotation only once -> under the given cache size, we can run test_recovery_time.sh duplicately to get multi-round recovery time
-		* TODO: run exp10
-			- TODO: For exp10.sh, as it relies on switch launching and configuration in test_server_rotation.sh -> either place the automatic launching and configuration from other exp.sh into test_server_rotation/dynamic.sh, or modify exp10.sh as other exp.sh
-			- TODO: Update benchmark.md to guide users to download and store Twitter traces into the specific path with required filename
 		* TODO: Start to re-run experiments for multiple rounds
 			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
 			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary